XML RSSGet our feed

 astonishing points Jesus makes

-2. that born eunuchs are exceptions to the Adam and Eve marriage paradigm
+2. That born eunuchs are exceptions to the Adam and Eve marriage paradigm

-3. that Jesus differentiates between born eunuchs and metaphysical eunuchs who make a personal choice not to marry.
+3. That Jesus differentiates between born eunuchs and metaphysical eunuchs who make a personal choice not to marry.

-Since Jesus has already excluded born eunuchs from the Adam and Eve paradigm and since He has also differentiated between born eunuchs and metaphysical eunuchs who chose not to participate in the Adam and Eve paradigm, what may we reasonably conclude from Jesus' carefully chosen words?
+Since Jesus has already excluded born eunuchs from the Adam and Eve marriage paradigm and since He has also differentiated between born eunuchs and metaphysical eunuchs who chose not to participate in the Adam and Eve paradigm, what may we reasonably conclude from Jesus' carefully chosen words?

-We may conclude that Jesus is leaving the door open for born eunuchs who are not subject to the Adam and Eve (opposite sex) marriage paradigm to enter a same sex marriage.
+We may conclude that Jesus opened the door for born eunuchs who are not subject to the Adam and Eve (opposite sex) marriage paradigm to enter a same sex marriage.
+Jesus as the ultimate Author of scripture knows that the bride of Christ contains both men and women who will eventually "marry" the man Christ Jesus.

 Remember that it was commonly understood in the first century by Jews especially and by other cultures that a born eunuch was one who was not attracted to the opposite sex yet who also was anatomically whole and not castrated.